About Us

 This website was originally created by Russian authors, and all articles are translated from Russian.

 The name “Urania” comes from an ancient Greek myth about Aphrodite, the goddess of love.
 In Plato’s dialogue The Symposium, it is said that there are two Aphrodites: Aphrodite Pandemos (“of all the people”) and Aphrodite Urania (“heavenly”).
-In Plato, Aphrodite Urania stands for “heavenly” love between men, based mainly on spiritual closeness and a shared mind, rather than physical desire.
-We use the name of this “heavenly” Aphrodite for our media project.
+In Plato, Aphrodite Urania stands for “heavenly” love between men, based mainly on spiritual closeness and a kinship of mind rather than physical desire.
+We chose the name of this “heavenly” Aphrodite for our project.

 Contacts